 Veterinary Technician Jobs in USA with Visa Sponsorship

-Veterinary technicians can qualify for H-1B sponsorship if they hold a bachelor's degree in veterinary technology, animal science, or a related field.
+Veterinary technicians can qualify for H-1B visa sponsorship if they hold a bachelor's degree in veterinary technology, animal science, or a related field.
 Most positions require state licensing and specialized training in animal care procedures.
 Sponsorship success depends on demonstrating the role requires specialized knowledge beyond basic animal care.
 For detailed occupation requirements, see the O*NET profile.

 See All Veterinary Technician Jobs